Case Study

 • Redesigned dashboard and curation entry points

-• Split flows for one-time job and continuous job flows
+• Split flows for one-time job and continuous job flows (can you tell we couldn’t land on a solid naming convention for this?)

-• One flow for all providers
+• One flow for all providers and new filter functionality

 4 of 4 users intuitively completed the task of filtering content by multiple criteria without issue.